How to use notebooks in Azure Data Studio

 localhost.
 You can use this kernel for your local Python development.

-When you are connected to SQL Server 2019 big data cluster, the default
+When you're connected to SQL Server 2019 big data cluster, the default

-Attach to is that end point of the cluster and will let you submit Python, Scala and R code using the Spark compute of the cluster.
+Attach to is that end point of the cluster that lets you submit Python, Scala, and R code using the Spark compute of the cluster.